-If you are interested in guest posting on this blog to gain some exposure, please take the time to read this full page for all the details of what is needed, accepted and what you are required to do.
+If you are interested in guest posting on this blog to gain some exposure, please take the time to read the Guest Post Guidelines of what is needed, accepted and what you are required to do.

 It is also recommended that you check this blog to see what sort of articles are featured.

 What I expect from a guest post(er)